atlassian-labs/data-center-terraform/docs/docs/userguide/CLEANUP.md

-# Uninstallation and cleanup
+# Uninstallation and Cleanup

 This guide describes how to uninstall all Atlassian Data Center products and remove cloud environments

 !!! warning "The uninstallation process is destructive"
-    The uninstallation process will **permanently delete** the local volume, shared volume, database, and Terraform state information.
+    The uninstallation process will **permanently delete** the local volume, shared volume, and the database.
+Terraform state information can also optionally be removed.

     Before you begin, make sure that you have an up-to-date backup available in a secure location.

-If you want to uninstall just one product, don't proceed with the uninstallation process and remove it from the configuration file instead.
-For more information, see [Configuration](CONFIGURATION.md).

-The uninstallation script is located in the `pkg/scripts` project directory.
+The uninstallation script is located in the root folder of the project directory.

 Usage: